Individual reimbursement of medicines

 Your doctor assesses your needs and applies for individual reimbursement to us.

-At the same time, the pharmacy can see your granted licence in the Central Reimbursement Register (CTR), and the next time you buy medicine, you will obtain reimbursement according to the rate of reimbursement triggered by your CTR balance - see Reimbursement thresholds.
+The pharmacy can see your granted licence in the Central Reimbursement Register (CTR), and the next time you buy medicine, you will obtain reimbursement according to the rate of reimbursement triggered by your CTR balance - see Reimbursement thresholds.

 Three types of individual reimbursement